Newton Abbot RFC

-Newton Abbot Rugby Football Club is an English rugby union team based the town of Kingsteignton, just outside of Newton Abbot in Devon.
+Newton Abbot Rugby Club is an English rugby union team based the town of Kingsteignton, just outside of Newton Abbot in Devon.
 The club runs two senior teams and a ladies side as well as the full range of junior teams.
-The first XV play in South West 1 West, a level six league in the English rugby union system, following their relegation from South West Premier at the end of the 2018-19 season.
+The first XV play in Counties 1 Western West, a level seven league in the English rugby union system, following their relegation from Regional 2 South West at the end of the 2024–25 season.

 Background/History

 Early history

-The Rugby club of the Newton Rifle Volunteers, commonly known as Newton Rifles, changed its name to Newton Abbot RFC in 1886.
+The rugby club of the Newton Rifle Volunteers, commonly known as Newton Rifles, changed its name to Newton Abbot RFC in 1886.
 That year's annual supper recalled how the club had been formed after Rev George Townsend Warner had invited the volunteers to play football after the annual shooting matches.
 This earlier event took place on 18 November 1878.
 The club was the third in Newton after Newton College (who changed from Association to Rugby in 1875) and the recently formed GWR club.
 The Volunteers' first reported match against another club took place on 25 January 1879.

-For years the club has wrongly claimed a formation date of 1873, now disproved.
 During the early years of the club the kit changed from green and red hoops to red, white and amber in 1897, before settling with an all white kit in 1903, thus earning the nickname of 'All Whites'.
 This period is also notable for the two Newton players who gained international caps for England while at the club, full-back Henry Tristram who was capped in 1887 and forward Denys Dobson who was capped in 1902.
 To date these are the only Newton Abbot players who have received international caps with England.

 Prior to World War II the club had the distinction of hosting some of the top international sides on their tours of the country, including the New Zealand All Blacks in 1905, 1924 and 1935, the South African Springboks in 1907, and Australia in 1908.
 Indeed, it was during their time at Newton Abbot that the Australian team gave themselves the nickname of the 'Wallabies' following questioning from a local reporter.
 On the pitch the 1920s were one of the most successful in the club's history, winning the Devon Senior Cup for the first time in 1923, reclaiming it in 1924 before going on to claim a third title in 1927.
 The reserve side also did well, winning the Devon Junior Cup in 1921 and 1925.
 Although the club had some good seasons in the 1950s and 1960s the glory years were behind them and by the advent of league rugby the club was on the decline.